International School Zurich North

-International School – Zurich North (ISZN) is a multi-cultural day school for students aged 3 to 18, located in the north-eastern suburbs of Zurich, Switzerland.
-The school community consists of over 200 students from approx. 35 different countries.
+International School – Zurich North (ISZN) is an international private school for students aged 3 months to 18 years, located in the north-eastern suburbs of Zurich, Switzerland.The school community consists of over 240 students from approx. 35 different countries.

 ISZN was acquired by Cognita on 21 June 2019.

 Grades 9 and 10 follow a 2-year programme leading to the International General Certificate of Secondary Education (IGCSE) by Cambridge International Examinations (CIE) and Grades 11 and 12 sit the A-Level Examinations from Pearson Edexcel or Cambridge International Examinations.
 Both CIE and Edexcel qualifications are recognized by many universities around the world.

 Accreditation

-By Swiss Authorities
+By Swiss authorities

 ISZN's Kindergarten and primary education programs (Primary Years Programme, Grade 1 to 5) are approved by the bureau for elementary school (Volksschulamt), administration for education (Bildungsdirektion), canton of Zurich.

 Also ISZN's secondary education program (Secondary School Programme, Grade 6 to 9) is approved by the bureau for elementary school (Volksschulamt), administration for education (Bildungsdirektion), canton of Zurich as Sekundarstufe.

-However ISZN's upper secondary education programs (Middle School Programme, grades 9 to 10, High School Programme, grades 11 to 12) are neither approved as a Mittelschule by the bureau for gymnasial and vocational education (Mittelschul- und Berufsbildungsamt), administration of education (Bildungsdirektion), canton of Zurich, nor approved by the Swiss Federal State Secretariat for Education, Research and Innovation (SERI).
+However ISZN's upper secondary education programs (Middle School Programme, grades 9 to 10, High School Programme, grades 11 to 12) are neither approved as a Mittelschule by the bureau for gymnasial and vocational education (Mittelschul- und Berufsbildungsamt), administration of education (Bildungsdirektion), Canton of Zurich, nor approved by the Swiss Federal State Secretariat for Education, Research and Innovation (SERI).

-By International Authorities
+By international authorities

-The IB Primary Years Programme (PYP) is the established worldwide standard for an educational programme at the Primary level, offered by many top international schools.
-The International Baccalaureate Organization authorized ISZN in 2006 to offer the Primary Years Programme.

-ISZN are also a recognized and authorized examinations center for Cambridge International Exams and Pearson Edexcel.
+ISZN is also a recognized and authorized examinations center for Cambridge International Exams and Pearson Edexcel.

+As of May 19, 2025, ISZN has achieved official Council of International Schools (CIS) accreditation, reflecting its dedication to global standards in international education.

+A comprehensive list of CIS member schools can be found on the CIS membership directory.

+Affiliations

+ISZN is a member of the Swiss Group of International Schools (SGIS), a non-profit association established in 1969 that fosters collaboration, professional development, and student activities across its member international schools in Switzerland.

 Campuses and Facilities

-ISZN occupies the ground and first floor of a modern building for Primary School at Industriestrasse 50.
-The Secondary School campus is located at Industriestrasse 42.
-Both are in Wallisellen.
+The ISZN campus in Wallisellen houses all school levels, from nursery through A-Levels.

+Facilities include Early Years and Primary classrooms, science laboratories, sports halls and fields, and dedicated spaces for art, drama, and music.
+Its location near Wallisellen and Oerlikon train stations provides access to central Zurich.

-The Schools has Multipurpose Halls, stages for performances, Science and Computer laboratories, cafeteria, and a playground area.
-They also have weekly access to a local gymnasium and swimming pool and make use of a number of other local facilities, sports grounds and ice skating rinks.
+Students are also offered weekly access to a local gymnasium and a swimming pool, and make use of a number of other local facilities, sports grounds and ice skating rinks.